• Skip to primary navigation

 Jump to Recipe·5 from 2 reviews

-This easy beefy homemade spaghetti sauce recipe is the best!
-Not only is it super quick and ready in just about 35 minutes, but it uses just 7 ingredients and it freezes really well making mid-week meal prep a cinch.
-This is the perfect spaghetti sauce in my opinion.
+This easy homemade spaghetti sauce with beef recipe is the best!
+Not only is it super quick and ready in just about 35 minutes, but it uses just 7 ingredients, and it freezes really well, making mid-week meal prep a cinch.
+This is the perfect spaghetti sauce, in my opinion.

-Substitute ground pork, chicken, or turkey if you're trying to eat less beef, and feel free to pair this sauce with just about any pasta shape you have in your pantry from penne to pappardelle.
+Substitute ground pork, chicken, or turkey if you're trying to eat less beef, and feel free to pair this sauce with this homemade spaghetti alla chitarra (amazing!) or just about any pasta shape you have in your pantry, from penne to pappardelle.

 • It's super quick and easy (ready in about 35 minutes)